Uokoroafor/mini-farm/README.md

 # Mini-Farm

-Min-Farm is a full-stack **FARM stack** (FastAPI, React, MongoDB) application designed to explore the integration of these technologies in a simple yet robust **to-do app**.
+Mini-Farm is a full-stack **FARM stack** (FastAPI, React, MongoDB) application designed to explore the integration of these technologies in a simple yet robust **to-do app**.
 This project serves as a learning playground for leveraging the FARM stack and can be used as a boilerplate for future projects.

 The app is containerised with **Docker Compose** for ease of deployment, and **NGINX** is used as a reverse proxy to manage frontend and backend services.